happyw1nd/ScoreLiDAR/README.md

 We used The SemanticKITTI dataset for training.

-The SemanticKITTI dataset has to be download from the official [site](http://www.semantic-kitti.org/dataset.html#download) and extracted in the following structure:
+The SemanticKITTI dataset has to be downloaded from the official [site](http://www.semantic-kitti.org/dataset.html#download) and extracted in the following structure:

 ```
 ./lidiff/